Beverly Hills, California: West Gateway

 The city's West Gateway on Wilshire Blvd. borders the Los Angeles Country Club.
 The gateway features a hospitality complex consisting of The Beverly Hilton, Waldorf Astoria Beverly Hills, and the currently under-construction One Beverly Hills.
 This development will include the tallest tower in Beverly Hills.
 Across from this complex is one of the city's elementary schools, El Rodeo.

 South East

 The South East is anchored by La Cienega Park, a large park that includes city tennis court complex, baseball field, and soccer fields.
 The region includes the historic Saban Theater as well as the "Restaurant Row" corridor of La Cienega, including Lawry's, Stinking Rose, and Matsuhisa.
 It also includes a corridor of medical buildings and office tower, including the Flynt Building, the 99 La Cienega Medical building, and the 240 Medical building.
-South East Beverly Hills is the site of one of the two Metro D Line stations in the city, the Wilshire/La Cienega station, expected to open in 2025.
+South East Beverly Hills is the site of one of the two Metro D Line stations in the city, the Wilshire/La Cienega station, which opened on May 8, 2026.
 The area is just south of the Beverly Center and Cedars-Sinai.